macs30200-s23/replication-materials-YingziJin/README.md

 How to cite this repository:

 Jin, Y. (2023).
-Emotional Intensity and Information Engagement on Twitter.
+More Emotional, More Viral?
+The Effect of Emotional Intensity in Social Media Content on Information Engagement.
 GitHub repository. https://github.com/macs30200-s23/replication-materials-YingziJin.git